 During the fourth quarter of 2006, we implemented restructuring programs within both the Professional Video and Consumer Video segments resulting in restructuring charges of \$2.9 million and \$0.9 million, respectively.
 The purpose of these programs was to improve the effectiveness of each segment.
 Also during 2006 we recorded \$1.1 million for restructuring liabilities related to the Medea acquisition.
-During the three months ended March 31, 2007, we recorded in our statement of operations additional restructuring charges totaling \$0.3 million for revisions to the estimated liabilities for the Professional Video and Medea restructuring programs.
+During the first and second quarters of 2007, we recorded in our statement of operations additional restructuring charges totaling \$0.4 million, of which \$0.1 million was recorded in the second quarter, for revisions to the estimated liabilities for the Professional Video and Medea restructuring programs.